arduino-libraries/Arduino_Opta_Blueprint/AddCustomExpansion.md

 ## NewExpansion enumerative type

-The use of this function leads to an important point: custom expansions get a dynamically calculated "enumerative" type.
+The use of `registerCustomExpansion` leads to an important point: custom expansions get a dynamically calculated "enumerative" type.

 For example: Opta Analog is identified by a type number equal to